nguyenphuminh/casio-coding/docs/en/Casio Coding.md

 In this document, I will be using the Casio fx580 VN X model, and you should have prior experience with programming before continuing.

-In reality, some Chinese have already discovered ways to arbitrarily execute low-level operations in the fx991 and fx580 before 2018.
+In reality, some Chinese engineers have already discovered ways to arbitrarily execute low-level operations in the fx991 and fx580 before 2018.

 What I am showing next only utilizes computation based on normal features and is not arbitrary.
 Thus, it will not be nearly as useful as what people have already come up with, but it is definitely easier to understand.
 If you want the op stuff, check out these links: